adrian-1990/bjj-homepage/README.md

 ### Landing page.

-This is the default page when people visit the site.
+This is the default page when visit the site.
 There will be a header element with the club logo and nav elements.
 A main image of people training BJJ.
-3 links to the other pages on the site and the footer at the end.
+Three links to the other pages on the site and the footer at the end.

-When you land on the page you first see the navbar and a large image of people training BJJ.
+* When you land on the page you first see the navbar and a large image of people training BJJ.
 This will let the site user know how they can naviagate the site and give them an idea of what the club offers.
 As a first time visitor you will have how to navigate the site and the image is relevent to what the club offer and provide a positive user experience.

 ![welcome-section](https://user-images.githubusercontent.com/79532281/144607551-80567aee-3154-4735-8fb3-ec91756f90a9.png)

-As you scoll down you encounter the welcome text.
+* As you scoll down you encounter the welcome text.
 This is a brief description about what the club offers.
-It has a description of the facilites, instructors and the club ethos.
+It describes the facilites, instructors and the club ethos.
+This will give users information about what the club is about.

 ![welcome-text](https://user-images.githubusercontent.com/79532281/144599886-4dab3c38-dfb1-4c9e-9f66-fdf46d2cb465.png)

-As you scroll down the page you come to a section with three images and links to other sections of the page.
+* As you scroll down the page you come to a section with three images and links to other sections of the page.
 On a PC or laptop when the user hovers over the text under the images they will change color to let the user know they can be interacted with and encourage the user to click the links and find out more about what the club has to offer.

 ![page-links](https://user-images.githubusercontent.com/79532281/144599615-9a8a0d92-f975-4aa9-be9c-52afad94b9ff.png)

-At the end of the page is the footer with the links to our social media links.
-Again these change color when hover over to encourage interaction.
+* At the end of the page is the footer with the links to our social media links.
+Again these change color when hovered over to encourage interaction.

 ![footer](https://user-images.githubusercontent.com/79532281/144599646-200be01c-5074-410b-86a8-42b347a85c8d.png)